zaphosting/docs/docs/dedicated-windows-plesk.md

 :::info
 The installation process can take 30 to 60 minutes, after which Plesk would be installed and ready to use.
 :::

+## Conclusion

+Congratulations, you have successfully installed Plesk.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂